 When to Choose a Telephone Interpreter

-Phone interpreters are used in large organisations when there is no face to face interpreter available, or there isn’t a need to employ one as part of an organisation’s workforce.
+Phone interpreters are used in large organizations when there is no face-to-face interpreter available, or there isn’t a need to employ one as part of an organization’s workforce.
 A key example of this is when an offshore client might be visiting the business and doesn’t speak the business’s language.
 An important client will want to be understood, so arranging a telephone interpreter for the scheduled meeting will benefit all parties.
-Of course, a face to face interpreter may be a better option, but not cost effective for a short meeting.
-If a conference is taking place involving speakers of a number of different languages then it may be worthwhile to engage a number of face to face interpreters so that everyone attending understands what’s going on.
+Of course, a face-to-face interpreter may be a better option, but not cost-effective for a short meeting.
+If a conference is taking place involving speakers of a number of different languages then it may be worthwhile to engage a number of face-to-face interpreters so that everyone attending understands what’s going on.
 It would be difficult if not impossible to set up a series of phone interpreters in this sort of situation.